lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 #### Key Encapsulation
 {: id="sect-5.1.3.4"}

+\< ToDo: The WG recommended use of HPKE for establishing a shared secret key.
+Today HPKE specifies only a D-H bases KEM in [RFC 9180 Section 4.1](#RFC9180).
+To be independent to HPKE this document could also use the approach shown in [draft-ietf-lamps-cms-kemri](#I-D.ietf-lamps-cms-kemri) only relying on the availability of a KeyGen, Encapsulate, and Decapsulate function.
+This would ease this specification and allow further reuse of profiling KEM algorithms for use in CMS.
+What do others think? >

-\< Q: In this case, both PKI entities require a certificate of the other side and send a symmetric key in form of a KEM encapsulated ciphertext according to [Hybrid Public Key Encryption](#RFC9180) to the respective recipient.
+In this case, an initial exchange using general messages is required to contribute to establishing a shared symmetric key as follows.
+Both PKI entities require a certificate of the other side and send a symmetric key in form of a KEM encapsulated ciphertext according to [Hybrid Public Key Encryption](#RFC9180) to the respective recipient.
-Each sender uses the SendExportBase to get the fixed-length symmetric key (the KEM shared secret) and a fixed-length encapsulation of that key and provide it to the recipient using the id-it-KEMCiphertext as defined in Section 5.3.19.18.
+Each sender uses the SendExportBase to get the fixed-length symmetric key (the KEM shared secret) and a fixed-length encapsulation of that key and provide it to the recipient using the id-it-HpkeCiphertext as defined below.
 The respective recipient uses ReveipExportBase to recover the ephemeral symmetric key (the KEM shared secret) from the encapsulated representation received from the sender.
 Both functions are used as specified in [RFC 9180 Section 6.2](#RFC9180).
 The symmetric key resulting from the first HPKE key exchange is to be part of the input to the second HPKE key exchange.
-Doing so, a symmetric key authenticated by both PKI entities is established and used for MAC-based message protection. >
+Doing so, a symmetric key authenticated by both PKI entities is established and used for MAC-based message protection.

 In this case, an initial exchange using general messages is required to establish a shared symmetric key using two [Hybrid Public Key Encryption](#RFC9180) exchanges.